PattiCakes59/Sport-Classification/README.md

 - Another way to get the data is through this [zip file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/jurjsorinliviu/Sports-Type-Classifier/tree/master/data) that I created.
 By clicking on the link the data will automatically download.

-There is a navigation tool for the repository found <a rhef=https://github.com/PattiCakes59/Sport-Classification/blob/main/NavigationREADME.md> here.</a>
+There is a navigation tool for the repository found [here](https://github.com/PattiCakes59/Sport-Classification/blob/main/NavigationREADME.md).

 ## Loading up the Data